pietraferreira/quartz/content/notes/university/year3/cs3002/cs3002-unsupervised-learning.md

 - Commonly adopted similarity metric is **distance**.
 - **Euclidean** and **Manhattan** distances are commonly used metrics.

+More distance metrics:
+- Correlation.
+- Minkowski.
+- Mahalanobis.

+They are often application dependant.
+The important things are the **shape**, **distance** and **scale**.

 #### Euclidean
 ---
+The square root of the sum of the squared differences between coordinates.

 - Formula: $(d(x,y) = \sqrt{(x_1 - y_1)^2 + (x_2 - y_2)^2 + \ldots + (x_N - y_N)^2})$

 | x   | 5.5 | 2.9 | 4.8 | 6.7 | 0.6 |